Honey Bee Issues

-Parasitic mites (Varroa and Tracheal) are the greatest threat to beekeeping.
-And although these mites can be kept under control by a persistent beekeeper, the negative effects on the honeybee population has been devastating.
-Mites are greatly reducing the overall honeybee population in the USA.
-The mites are of no concern to humans, except for the effect they can have on honey production and honeybee health.
+Parasitic Varroa Mites are the greatest threat to beekeeping.
+And although these mites can be kept under control by a persistent beekeeper, the negative effects on the honey bee population has been devastating.
+Mites are greatly reducing the overall honey bee population in the USA.
+The mites are of no concern to humans, except for the effect they can have on honey production and honey bee health.

 Beekeepers are on the watch for various diseases unique to honeybees (which are all harmless to humans).
 “Foul Brood” and “Nosema” are two such diseases.
 These problems can be addressed by good management and proper medication.